Vickystar550/Vickystar550/README.md

 - 👋 Hi, I’m Victor Akanimoh Nice, am a Nigerian.
-Resides in Uyo, Nigeria
+Resides Nigeria
 - 👀 I’m interested in Data Scienc and Machine Learning,
 - 🌱 I’m currently learning Data Science at DataCamp | Enrolled in 100 days of Python Code on Udemy | Was a Student of ALX-Software Engineering
 - 💞️ I’m looking to competence in Data Science and ML.
 And to solve problems in this areas of technology